 Pastel Train Station Door is a sketch I created using a pastel color chalk technique of the train station door in Glendale, California.
 The train station was built in 1924 by the Southern Pacific Railroad using a romantic Spanish Colonial Revival style.
 The elaborate architectural details immediately becomes a visual focal point.
 The station now serves for both Amtrak and the Los Angeles Metro Rail system and was purchased by the city of Glendale in 1989.
 (Click on the picture for a larger image)

-I offer this print personally signed by me in the size stated.
+Through this gallery, I offer this artwork on a print personally signed by me in the size stated.
 This will be printed on Epson Premium Semi-matte Photo Paper.
 The paper is 10 ml in thickness, with 96% opacity and a 94 ISO brightness rating.
 The print is then hand cut, signed by me and packaged in a mailing tube for protection.

 Pastel Train Station Door